Cato Networks Knowledge Base

 Based on your configurations and by leveraging BGP routing information, Cato Cloud can make informed real-time routing decisions without you being required to manually configured multiple static paths and/or take any actions.
 This enables enhanced support for scenarios such as direct connect and/or active-active configuration in AWS, disaster recovery (DR) with virtual IPs, integration with autonomous systems (AS) within sites, and greater flexibility in gradual deployments.

-This section describes Cato Cloud’s BGP components (including global objects), and how Cato Cloud support of BGP is designed and performs.
+This section describes Cato’s BGP components (including global objects), and how Cato's support for BGP is designed and performs.

-Cato Cloud BGP support is comprised of three main components: BGP neighbors, dynamic ranges and floating ranges.
+Cato BGP support is comprised of three main components: BGP neighbors, dynamic ranges, and floating ranges.

 Note